 What do you do now and why did you choose this career?

-My career path has taken a few twists and turns in the almost-ten years since I’ve graduated!
+My career path has taken a few twists and turns in the ten years since I’ve graduated!
 When I got back to the states, I started working at Intel as a Defect Metrology Engineer using darkfield microscopy.
 The technology behind the job was really cool, but the day-to-day activities wore pretty thin.
 Jim Zavislan warned me that I might not like working for a large corporation…listen to your mentors!
 After three years, I left Intel to return to grad school for a degree in Secondary Education.
 I became a high school physics teacher, and, most recently, was working at a small independent school teaching Conceptual Physics to 9th-graders.
 I LOVE being a teacher!
 I’m currently taking a break from teaching to focus on being a stay-at-home mom, which I think is the most important job I can have.
 I know that I will go back to teaching once my own kids are in school, and I’m happy to have such a flexible career that allows for this kind of time off.
 I’m sure that if someone had told me what the future held when I was back in college, I wouldn’t have believed it.
 I was a very driven student and knew I had a bright future ahead of me.
 Priorities change, and I’m glad I’ve never been afraid to acknowledge that.
 Even though I’m not directly working in Optics anymore, I still use what I learned as an optics major all the time…maybe I’m not solving differential equations, but my daughter certainly knows more about rainbows than any other toddler we know.
-J

 What skills, tools, or knowledge from your major have been most useful to you since graduation?

 The most important thing I learned in college was the value of hard work.
 I remember Professor Brown told us to treat math just like we would music.
 You don’t expect to play a perfect concerto the first time you look at the sheet music, so we shouldn’t expect to solve a problem right off the bat, either.
 That really stuck with me.
 So many people feel like you either “get it,” or you don’t.
 I no longer believe that’s true.
 This kind of reminds me of the Einstein quote, “It’s not that I’m so smart; it’s just that I stick with problems longer.”
 I also learned from Professor Berger to always be ready for questions!
 He actually taught me a lot about being a good teacher.
 He was *tough*!
 But his constant quizzes and questioning made it so that we were always studying, and not just for tests.
 I think, beyond those specific examples, I also learned from all of my professors and TAs how to talk to and work with adults and authority figures.
 I have definitely developed some really good communication skills that have helped me be an asset to teams I’ve worked on.
-I know it sounds arrogant, but I think I’m a really great employee, and I know that’s because of a lot of the things I learned as an undergrad.
+It may sound arrogant, but I think I’m a really great employee, and I know that’s because of a lot of the things I learned as an undergrad.